MikeMartinDev/composite-ai/README.md

 Theoretical model for composite AI capable of problem-solving beyond simple unsupervised learning

 ## Background
-* Most AI models to date for machine learning within an unsupervised environment are based on neural networks
+* Many models for machine learning within an unsupervised environment are based on simulated annealing algorithms ** The physical model is usually a neural network
-* Training such models requires an enormous number of training cycles through random guessing and checking
+** Training such models requires an enormous number of training samples or cycles in order to achieve optimal results ** These models could not be called true "problem solving", but rather unsupervised discover of an optimal function that can transform inputs to outputs

+## Goals
-* The goal of this model is to improve the training such that the AI can:
+* The goal of the model described here is to produce a machine intelligence that can:
-** infer rules for how the environment functions (learning) ** allowing faster and more refined future learning attempts (through rule chaining and environment-validated inferencing) ** create procedures for itself to follow to directly achieve specific desired states in the environment (executive control)
+** infer rules for how the environment functions (learning) ** follow a directed path for environment exploration and self-training, based on inferring potential solution paths based on previous learning (innovation)
+*** this can allow for faster future learning attempts through rule chaining and environment-validated inferencing ** create procedures for itself to follow to directly achieve specific desired states in the environment, which have not be specifically encountered before within the training set (executive control)
-* This model is based on how the human brain works, where the prefrontal lobe performs executive function in conjunction with other parts of the brain that perform fast, automatic processing

 ## Model Overview
+This model is based on how the human brain works, where the prefrontal lobe performs executive function in conjunction with other parts of the brain that perform fast, automatic processing

 The model consists of these components:
 * A - executive function
 * B - fast associative processing